engineering-collaboration/book/README.md

 </p>
 <br>

-The book *The anatomy of collaboration in software* presents a vertical slice of strategies that have proven useful for a broad spectrum of organizations.
+The book *OpenCollaboration* presents a vertical slice of strategies that have proven useful for a broad spectrum of organizations.
 This brief literary excursion provides the foundation for building an autonomous, flexible, and collaborative environment at the core of our company.

 ## Roadmap

-*The anatomy of collaboration in software* is under heavy development and undergoes continuous editing and restructuring.
+*OpenCollaboration* is under heavy development and undergoes continuous editing and restructuring.
 The main development currently focuses on polishing Part III.
 The additional roadmap for the v1 release currently looks as follows.

 - [x] Introduction
 - [x] Part I (missing graphics)